 In late 2018, Congress enacted its most sweeping prison reform legislation in a generation.
-Formally known as the First Step Act, the law's purpose is to shorten the overly harsh sentences of certain federal prison inmates and to improve conditions of incarceration for some as well.
+Formally known as the First Step Act, the law's purpose is to shorten sentences somewhat for particular crimes and improve conditions of incarceration for some inmates as well.

 While momentous, the prison reform law deals solely with the federal criminal justice system and has no direct impact on the states, which house the vast majority of prison inmates.
 Nevertheless, the legislation will meaningfully affect defendants prosecuted for federal crimes, such as drug-trafficking and firearms offenses.